Counting Galois ${\mathbb U}_4({\mathbb F}_p)$-extensions using Massey products: Free products of Demushkin groups and free pro- -groups

 {\bf Case 3}: $\im\varphi_1\not\subseteq \{0\}\times \F_p\times \{0\}$.
 The number of such $\varphi$'s in ${\rm TMP}(G,\F_p)$ in this case is just

 where $N=|{\rm TMP}(G,\F_p)|$, which is computed as in Lemma~\ref{lem:general LA}, and $M$ is given by

-Combining with Proposition \ref{prop:counting Epi} and Lemma~\ref{lem:counting general Z1}, we obtain the result. \end{proof} Observe that plugging $d = 0$ we recover a special case of Shafarevich's result in \cite{Sha} related to the case when $G$ is a free pro-$p$-group.
+Combining with Proposition \ref{prop:counting Epi} and Lemma~\ref{lem:counting general Z1}, we obtain the result. \end{proof} Observe that setting $d = 0$ we recover a special case of Shafarevich's result in \cite{Sha} related to the case when $G$ is a free pro-$p$-group.